Adarsh321123/Jetpack-Joyride/README.md

 Welcome to our Jetpack Joyride clone written in C for Caltech's Software Design class!

+# For Caltech Students:
+Please do not look at this repo if you are currently taking or plan to take CS 3.
+The Caltech Honor Code states that "No member of the Caltech community shall take unfair advantage of any other member of the Caltech community."

 # Usage
 1. Install `sdl2`, `sdl2_gfx`, `sdl2_ttf`, and `sdl2_image`.
 2. If necessary, export the necessary PATH variables to point to the libraries.
 For example, on an M1 Mac I must use: